lunatic-gh/Resourcepack-Template/README.md

 - When done, run the "build.py" script.
 It will convert all psd's to png's and put them into "assets" so they can be read by minecraft.
 - Reload your resources ingame, and you're good to go.

+# Licensing
+The "build.py" script is licensed under MIT.
+See the file's header for more information.

+The rest is unlicensed.
+Do with it whatever you want.